BugTickler/Udemy-Quiz-Scraper/README.md

 Known Issues:
 - Sometimes Udemy takes too long to load buttons, causing the extension to timeout.
 You can try again or adjust the timeout option in the code.
 - Sometimes the extension saves the question before and after it answers the question.
 I'm working on a fix, until I have to manually remove duplicates from the sheet.
+- Occasionally, Udemy may change the selectors on buttons, so you may need to check which ones are actually present and make changes in the code.
+I'm working on fixing this.